sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/vision.md

 Other curricula material that we will convert; subject-specific tutorials, course notes, etc.

-We propose to create subject specific tutorials to answer questions such as "What are the Sage commands you need to know in order to do multivariate calculus?"
+We propose to create subject specific tutorials to answer questions such as ``What are the Sage commands you need to know in order to do multivariate calculus?''
 We propose to create a systematic and organized collection of subject specific tutorials and interacts to include with Sage.
 Some work has been put forth in this (library of interacts, Georgia Sage Days Primers).
 But there needs to be a lot more work and infrastructure in place to distribute these with Sage.
 Maybe reference the Demonstrations project?

-\subsubsection{Faculty workshops for converting and developing new "learning materials and strategies"}
+\subsubsection{Faculty workshops for converting and developing new ``learning materials and strategies''}

 We will get lots of people to convert stuff and teach with Sage.

-\subsection{Using Sage in the classroom - "Developing faculty expertise"}
+\subsection{Using Sage in the classroom - ``Developing faculty expertise''}

 Mini-grants for faculty to write curriculum materials (textbooks/course notes/tutorials/interacts) using Sage.
 Maybe a few thousand dollars each?
 A summer salary, or a one-course buyout for a semester?